Stake

 Duel wins 2 (Crash RTP, specialty 100 percent slot).
 Stake wins 2 (catalogue depth, operational history).
 3 categories tie.
 The Stake or Duel call is a per-game decision, not a per-brand decision.

-Duel Crash at 99.9 percent verified RTP is the largest leader-to-cluster gap in our 10-brand audit set.
+Duel Crash at 99.9 percent verified RTP is the largest leader-to-cluster gap across operators we cover.
 We verified the figure through HMAC-SHA256 replay of the published curve formula crash = 0.999 / (1 - u) during the most recent cycle.
 The math reproduces.
 The 0.1 percent house edge is genuine, not marketing.

 For a Crash-focused player, this is the largest controllable lever in the brand-choice decision.
 The Stake-side Crash defenders typically argue "the 1 percent edge feels invisible across variance"; that's true at session level, but the math compounds across cumulative volume, and the gap is real.